morse-simulator/morse/doc/morse/dev/time_event.rst

 Accessing time
 --------------

-In the simulator itself, you can access to the simulated time via :py:data:`morse.core.blenderapi.persistantstorage().time.time`.
-It returns the simulated time as the number of seconds (in float) since Epoch, as done by :py:meth:`time.time`.
-More precisely, at startup, the simulated is initialized with :py:meth:`time.time` and then progress depending of the selected strategy.
-The precision depends of the underlaying implementation of :py:meth:`time.time` and the speed of simulation.
+In the simulator itself, you can access the simulated time via :py:data:`morse.core.blenderapi.persistantstorage().time.time`.
+This returns the simulated time as the number of seconds (as a float) since Epoch, as done by :py:meth:`time.time`.
+More precisely, at startup, the simulation is initialized with :py:meth:`time.time` and then progresses depending on the selected strategy.
+The precision depends of the underlying implementation of :py:meth:`time.time` and the speed of simulation.
 If you run a simulation at 60 Hz, the simulator clock will be updated about every 15 ms.

-Moreover, in a lot of situations, you do not want to access the simulated time directly, but at the time as seen by the current robot.
+Moreover, in a lot of situations, you do not want to access the simulated time directly, but as the time as seen by the current robot.
 To do that, you must call the method :py:meth:`morse.core.robot.Robot.gettime`.
-It allows different modifiers to be added for different robots, triggering all the nice temporal issues you must address in multi-robot situations.
+This allows different modifiers to be added for different robots, triggering all the interesting temporal issues you must address in multi-robot situations.
 The :doc:`../user/sensors/clock` exposes the time, as seen by a specific robot.

-Last, a set of services in :py:mod:`morse.services.time_services` allows to retrieve the simulated time and various statistics about it.
+Finally, a set of services in :py:mod:`morse.services.time_services` allows us to retrieve the simulated time and various statistics about it.